Room-2015

 Grade: B+

-Nominated for the 2015 Best Foreign Language Film (Russian), Leviathan is a tale of governmental corruption at the expense of the “little man”, mixed in with a family drama- and is quite heavy at times.
+Nominated for the 2015 Best Foreign Language Film (Russian), Leviathan is a tale of governmental corruption at the expense of the “little man”, mixed in with a family drama- and is quite heavy.

-The film is very good- sort of a standard, tense drama, if you will, though a bit slow-moving at times.
+The film is above average.
+It’s a standard, tense drama, if you will, though a bit slow-moving at times.
 This is not so much a complaint as it is an observation.

-Leviathan made me think of the overall foreign language film genre in that assessment as it did not need CGI or any other “bells and whistles” commonplace in current American film.
+Leviathan made me think of the overall foreign language film genre in that assessment as it did not need CGI or any other “bells and whistles” commonplace in current American films.

-Set in a gorgeous coastal area of Russia, and featuring a plethora of landscape-most of the film in outdoor shots, Leviathan is a story with religious overtones mixed in with the drama.
-“Good vs. evil” and both sides questioning god or defending their actions for god are featured message points.
+Set in a gorgeous coastal area of Russia, featuring landscapes and outdoor shots, Leviathan is a story with religious overtones mixed with drama.
+“Good vs. evil” and both sides questioning God or defending their actions for god are featured message points.

-The protagonist of the story, Koyla, lives with his second wife, Lilya, and his son Roma on the coast in a fishing town.
-Koyla is hot-headed and expresses rage from time to time, but is a good man living a simple life as a mechanic.
+The protagonist, Koyla, lives with his second wife, Lilya, and his son Roma in a coastal fishing town.
+Koyla is hot-headed and sometimes expresses rage, but is a good man living a simple life as a mechanic.

-The corrupt Mayor of the town is determined to take Koyla’s land and build a villa, offering Koyla an insulting sum of money to sell his land.
-The disputed land is currently in legal hands, and Koyla’s handsome lawyer friend, Dima, arrives from Moscow to handle the case and lend support to the family in their uneasy times.
+The corrupt Mayor is determined to take Koyla’s land and build a villa, offering Koyla an insulting sum of money to sell his land.
+The disputed land is currently in legal hands, and Koyla’s handsome lawyer friend, Dima, arrives from Moscow to handle the case and support the family in their uneasy times.

 The clear “hero” of the film is Koyla, but he is no saint himself.
 He drinks heavily, at one point smacks his son (albeit deservedly so), and has a temper.
-But his land is being taken from him by a corrupt figure so that makes Koyla empathetic and likable.
+But his land is being taken from him by a corrupt figure making Koyla empathetic and likable.

 The film brings religion into the plot as a priest tells the mayor he is doing “God’s work”, thereby justifying his motivations (at least in his mind).
-Later, a defeated Koyla has a conversation with a religious man questioning God and God’s actions.
+Later, a defeated Koyla converses with a religious man questioning God and God’s actions.

-This can be assumed but is never made clear so therefore she is a mysterious character.
+This can be assumed but is never made clear so she is a mysterious character.

-Enjoyable to me most was the final thirty minutes or so of the film.
-When a character’s sudden death occurs, I was left wondering if a particular character was responsible for the death before it was revealed what truly happened.
+Enjoyable to me most is the final thirty minutes or so.
+When a character’s sudden death occurs, I wondered if a particular character was responsible for the death before it was revealed what truly happened.

-A cinematic treat and an interesting premise, mixed with a bit of religion and a whodunit of sorts, make the Russian film Leviathan, a worthy viewing experience.
+A cinematic treat and an interesting premise, mixed with a bit of religion and a whodunit, make the Russian film Leviathan, a worthy viewing experience.

 Oscar Nominations: Best Foreign Language Film